Beyond RAG: Why AI Agents Need Long-Term Memory, Not Retrieval

 Hacker in The Matrix Online

-RAG (Retrieval-Augmented Generation) is a technique for connecting a language model to an external knowledge source so it can answer questions using information it wasn't trained on.
+Definition | RAG (Retrieval-Augmented Generation): A technique for connecting a language model to an external knowledge source so it can answer questions using information it wasn't trained on.
 It retrieves relevant documents at query time and injects them into the prompt.

-Agentic Memory is different.
-It is a read-write system that tracks the evolving state of a user or workflow: preferences, decisions, corrections, and history.
+Definition | Agentic Memory: A read-write system that tracks the evolving state of a user or workflow: preferences, decisions, corrections, and history.
 It updates when things change, links related information together, and surfaces only what's relevant to the current moment.

 RAG is a component of a memory system.
 It is not a substitute for one.